 Monster Hunter: World has enjoyed loads of free updates since it launched on PC in August 2018.
-These seem tiny in comparison to the upcoming Iceborne expansion, which promises to be "massive," and comparable in size to the old Ultimate and G Rank versions.
-On May 9, Capcom finally gave us a nice, meaty look at what's coming (with more hopefully shown at E3 2019) in Iceborne, including a new Elder Dragon called Velkhana, returning favorite monster Nargacuga, and the ability to use your slinger with your weapon out on every weapon class.
+These seem tiny in comparison to the upcoming Monster Hunter: World Iceborne expansion, which promises to be "massive," and comparable in size to the old Ultimate and G Rank versions.
+On May 9, Capcom finally gave us a nice, meaty look at what's coming in Iceborne, including a new Elder Dragon called Velkhana, returning favorite monster Nargacuga, and the ability to use your slinger with your weapon out on every weapon class.
 Hot damn.

 The Iceborne expansion is coming to consoles on September 6, 2019, but us Steam players won't be so lucky.
 But it also doesn't sound like we'll have to wait as long as we did for the base game.
-Capcom said it's targeting "Winter 2019" for the expansion, which hopefully means we'll be playing it in December.
+Capcom said it's targeting "Winter 2019" for the expansion, which hopefully, fingers crossed, means we'll be playing it in December and not February.

 Monster Hunter World: Iceborne gameplay footage

 Here's Capcom's Iceborne livestream, with half an hour of details on the new expansion and plenty of footage showing off its new monsters, hunter abilities, and new region.
 More on all of those below.

 Monster Hunter: World Iceborne is World's only expansion, will conclude the story

 During a Rapid-Fire interview with Game Informer, producer Ryozo Tsujimoto said, "Iceborne basically completes World, so it will be the last expansion."
 That's a bit of a bummer, but we can assume this is due to the studio being hard at work on World's followup, which will hopefully have a more timely PC version.